AyyanYe/Github-Projects-Report/README.md

 This trajectory signals exceptional adaptability and a proactive, self-directed learning mindset.
 A developer who builds the `manage-landing-page` [1] proves they can handle UI.
 A developer who builds the `NextJS...Mini-Project` [4] proves they care about code *quality* and *robustness*.
 A developer who then integrates these skills to build `Ai-SaaS` [3] and `Ballot-System` [2] proves they can *apply* these quality-focused principles to build complex, novel, and business-centric products.
 This progression is a strong predictor of future success, demonstrating an ability to master new, complex technology stacks independently.

-AyyanYe's portfolio is indicative of a developer capable of owning features end-to-end, from UI implementation to complex backend logic, payment integration, and third-party API orchestration.
+Ayyan Ahmed's portfolio is indicative of a developer capable of owning features end-to-end, from UI implementation to complex backend logic, payment integration, and third-party API orchestration.
 This profile aligns with the needs of a modern engineering team seeking a versatile, product-aware, and forward-thinking developer.

 ## Core Competency Matrix

-The following matrix provides an at-a-glance summary of AyyanYe's technical proficiencies, as demonstrated by the analyzed repositories.
+The following matrix provides an at-a-glance summary of Ayyan Ahmed's technical proficiencies, as demonstrated by the analyzed repositories.
 The table maps core competencies to the specific technologies used and the projects that serve as evidence, with an accompanying note on the business value of each skill.

-**AyyanYe - Demonstrated Technical Proficiencies and Project Evidence**
+**Ayyan Ahmed - Demonstrated Technical Proficiencies and Project Evidence**

 | Core Competency | Primary Technology Stack | Evidentiary Project(s) | Analyst's Note (Business Value) |
 | :--- | :--- | :--- | :--- |